koutsomi/academic-homepage/content/publications/conferences.md

   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns = "2"
 +++
+- **Dimitrios A. Koutsomitropoulos** and Savvas Skoulidis.
+Small Language Models are Diligent Learners: Evaluation of Embedding- and Transformer-based Language Models for Text Classification and Recommendation.
+In *Proc. of the 19th  International Conference on INnovations in Intelligent SysTems and Applications (INISTA 2025)*.
+IEEE, to appear.

+- Nikolaos Avrantinis, Andreas D. Andriopoulos and **Dimitrios A. Koutsomitropoulos**.
+How Deep Is Your Chit-Chat?
+A Teacher-Oriented Evaluation of Deep Learning Models for Open-Domain Conversation.
+In *Proc. of the 19th  International Conference on INnovations in Intelligent SysTems and Applications (INISTA 2025)*.
+IEEE, to appear.

 - Dionisios Kapelles, Andreas D. Andriopoulos and ***Dimitrios A. Koutsomitropoulos***.
 Finetuning LLMs for Grammatical Error Correction in English and Greek Texts.
 In *Proc. of the 18th Int.
 Conference on PErvasive Technologies Related to Assistive Environments (PETRA ’25)*, pp. 292–297.
 ACM, 2025. ([pdf](../pdf/petra2025.pdf))

 - Panagiotis G. Syriopoulos, Andreas D. Andriopoulos and ***Dimitrios A. Koutsomitropoulos***.
 Evaluation of Language Models for Multilabel Classification of Biomedical Texts.
 In *Proc. of the 20th Int.
 Conference on Artificial Intelligence Applications and Innovations (AIAI), IFIP AICT vol. 711,* pp.68-78.
 Springer, 2024.  ([pdf](../pdf/aiai2024.pdf)).